 4. Camera angles for dance photography

 As with any portrait session, you can easily add variety to a series of images by changing your position.
-Avoid photographing just from a standing position.
+Use different viewpoints and avoid photographing just from a standing position.

 For example, get down low on the ground and photograph upwards when a dancer is leaping to exaggerate the feeling of height in an image and create a more dynamic dance picture.